-The data below compares recorded crime per 1,000 of the population for the financial year period of April 2023 to December 2023 compared with the same time of the previous year1.
+The data below compares recorded crime per 1,000 of the population for the financial year period of April 2023 to December 2023 compared with the same time of the previous year.
 The Met is seeing an increase for theft person, which is against the national trend.
-Every police force in England and
+Every police force in England and Wales is seeing an increase in shoplifting.
+However, the Met is seeing larger increases than most.
+Like most other forces, the Met is seeing declines in vehicle crime.

-1 Recorded crime figures for the whole of the financial year 2023/24 become available at the end of July 2024.
+&lt;sup>1 Recorded crime figures for the whole of the financial year 2023/24 become available at the end of July 2024.